MontrealRUserGroup/April2013_R_Mini_Hackathon/README.md

   * (so that we may combine all presentations for smooth sailing)

 Looking forward to hacking at this data with all of you!

+__For downloading__
+* You can download the whole repository using the zip button (a cloud with an arrow and the word zip)
+* You can fork the repo and clone your branch to your computer
+* If you are on mack you can sync with the http://mac.github.com